microsoft/pai/docs/manual/cluster-admin/installation-faqs-and-troubleshooting.md

 #### How to check whether the GPU driver is installed?

-For Nvidia GPU, use the command `nvidia-smi` to check.
+For NVIDIA GPU, use the command `nvidia-smi` to check.

 #### How to install GPU driver?

-For Nvidia GPU, please first determine which version of the driver you want to install (see [this question](#which-version-of-nvidia-driver-should-i-install) for details).
+For NVIDIA GPU, please first determine which version of the driver you want to install (see [this question](#which-version-of-nvidia-driver-should-i-install) for details).
 Then follow these commands:

 ```bash
 sudo add-apt-repository ppa:graphics-drivers/ppa